 Most workplaces contain various materials and liquids that pose a significant fire risk.
 But do you know the significance of flammable vs combustible liquids and materials?

 You must understand the difference between flammable and combustible materials to control fire risks on your business premises.
-In this article, we provide a definition of flammable and combustible materials and explain how you can keep your workplace safe.
+In this article, we define flammable and combustible materials and explain how you can keep your workplace safe.

 Flammable vs Combustible – Why You Need to Know the Difference